GianmariaRomano/Programming-Tutoring-ACSAI-25-26/README.md

     - **Wednesdays:** 14:00-16:00 at *Aula Informatica 15/17, Via Tiburtina 205*
     - **Fridays:** 11:00-14:00 at *Aula Informatica 15/16, Via Tiburtina 205*

+- **🧪 Exam Structure:**
+  - 🧭 **Theory:** A multiple-choice quiz about theoretical concepts.
+  - 💻 **Laboratory:** A practical coding test.
+    - Throughout the course, **pratical simulations** will also be held and students will have the chance to gain 0.5 bonus points from each simulation.

+---

+## 🚨 Executing Codes in Linux

+The Professors use [Spyder](https://www.spyder-ide.org/) as the main IDE for the course.

+---

+## 🎬 Additional Information

+- 📌 For official communications and course materials, please refer to the Moodle page of the course.
+- 📩 For any questions or clarifications, feel free to contact me directly.

 ---